a-benedetti/inStruct/README.md

 # inStruct
-Webtool in development for the preparation of protein and ligand structures for structural bioinformatics
+Webtool in development for the preparation of protein structures.
+The current tool includes visualization, model/chain/ligand removal, and structural repair for single atoms and chain breaks.

+Coming soon:
+- options of hydrogens and protonation states
+- solvent modeling
+- side chain minimization
+- ligand preparation tools